US FDA Modernization of Cosmetics Regulation Act

 PFAS in Cosmetics

-An assessment of the use of perfluoroalkyl and polyfluoroalkyl substances (PFAS) in cosmetic products and the scientific evidence regarding their safety in cosmetic products must be issued no later than three years after enactment summarizing the results of the assessment conducted.
+An assessment of the use of perfluoroalkyl and polyfluoroalkyl substances (PFAS) in cosmetic products and the scientific evidence regarding their safety in cosmetic products must be issued no later than 3 years after enactment summarizing the results of the assessment conducted.

 Sense of the Congress on Animal Testing

 It is the sense of the Congress that animal testing should not be used for the purposes of safety testing on cosmetic products and should be phased out except for appropriate allowances.
+Health Canada recently banned animal testing on cosmetics as well.

 If you manufacture and/or export products to the USA to sell to USA consumers, you need to get prepared!

-Dell Tech has provided professional, confidential consulting services to the chemical specialty
+Dell Tech has provided professional, confidential consulting services to the specialty chemical

 industry in Canada, the USA, Europe, and Asia for the last 40 years.